cfpb/consumerfinance.gov/docs/browser-acceptance-tests.md

  - `gulp lint:scripts`: Lint only the project source scripts.
  - `--fix`: Add this flag (like `gulp lint --fix` or `gulp lint:build --fix`) to auto-fix some errors, where ESLint has support to do so.
+ - `--path`: Add this flags to specify a file to lint, rather than all files